 Read advance praise from Elizabeth Kolbert, Deborah Blum, Peter Wohlleben, Carl Zimmer, Neil Shea, Paul Miller aka DJ Spooky, and Peter Crane.
-Listen to a compilation of sounds from the trees or visit with them through photos and sound.

 David Haskell’s award-winning The Forest Unseen won acclaim for eloquent writing and deep engagement with the natural world.
 Now, Haskell brings his powers of observation to the biological networks that surround all species, including humans.

 Haskell repeatedly visits a dozen trees around the world, exploring the trees’ connections with webs of fungi, bacterial communities, cooperative and destructive animals, and other plants.
 An Amazonian ceibo tree reveals the rich ecological turmoil of the tropical forest, along with threats from expanding oil fields.
 Thousands of miles away, the roots of a balsam fir in Canada survive in poor soil only with the help of fungal partners.
 These links are nearly two billion years old: the fir’s roots cling to rocks containing fossils of the first networked cells.